cbraissant/SF-Tech-website/_pages/en/tnt.md

 To guarantee strength and reliability, the overall suit is made of Kevlar® reinforced fabric.
 Only the best materials available on the market are used.
 The high-density neoprene is made by Yamamoto while the Kevlar® is made in Switzerland.

-The SF Tech TNT is the perfect drysuit for demanding divers looking for a tailor made, top of the line dryuit with unprecedent freedom of movement, and unequalled robustness.
+The SF Tech TNT is the perfect drysuit for demanding divers looking for a tailor made, top of the line drysuit with unprecedent freedom of movement, and unequalled robustness.

 As standard, the SF Tech TNT comes equiped with 2 cargo pockets on the legs, front entry zipper and telescopic torso allowing the diver the to be self-sufficient in the donning and doffing process.
 The fold of the suit is held in place by a crotch strap.